Measurement of the ratios of branching fractions $\mathcal{R}(D^{*})$ and $\mathcal{R}(D^{0})$

-The LHCb collaboration has previously reported on LFU studies in the $\bquark\to \cquark$ semileptonic decays using the data recorded during 2011--2012: two measurements of \RDstp using the purely leptonic tau decays $\taum\to\mun\neut\neumb$ \cite{LHCb-PAPER-2015-025} and the hadronic decay channel $\taum\to\pim\pip\pim(\piz)\neut$ \cite{LHCb-PAPER-2017-017,LHCb-PAPER-2017-027}, as well as measurements of the observables \RJpsi in the leptonic channel \cite{LHCb-PAPER-2017-035} and \RLc in the three-pion channel \cite{LHCb-PAPER-2021-044}.
-This Letter presents the first simultaneous measurement in hadron collisions of \RDst and \RDz, and supersedes the result of Ref. \cite{LHCb-PAPER-2015-025}.
+The LHCb collaboration has previously reported on LFU studies in the $\bquark\to \cquark$ semileptonic decays using the data recorded during 2011--2012: two measurements of \RDstp using the purely leptonic tau decays $\taum\to\mun\neut\neumb$ \cite{LHCb-PAPER-2015-025} and the three-pion decay channel $\taum\to\pim\pip\pim(\piz)\neut$ \cite{LHCb-PAPER-2017-017,LHCb-PAPER-2017-027}, as well as measurements of the observables \RJpsi in the leptonic channel \cite{LHCb-PAPER-2017-035} and \RLc in the three-pion channel \cite{LHCb-PAPER-2021-044}.
+This Letter presents the first simultaneous measurement of \RDst and \RDz in hadron collisions, and supersedes the result of Ref. \cite{LHCb-PAPER-2015-025}.
 The data correspond to integrated luminosities of 1.0\invfb and 2.0\invfb, collected by the LHCb detector in proton-proton collisions with center-of-mass energies of 7 TeV and 8 TeV, respectively.
-Owing to the different spin structures of the \dstarlnu and \dlnu decays, the combined result provides significantly improved sensitivity to the structure of possible LFU-breaking processes originating from physics beyond the SM, including the effects of an extended Higgs mechanism or leptoquarks (see, \eg, the recent review in Ref.~\cite{Bernlochner:2021vlv}).
+Owing to the different spin structures of the \dstarlnu and \dlnu decays, the combined result provides significantly improved sensitivity to the structure of possible LFU-breaking processes originating from physics beyond the SM, such as the effects of an extended Higgs mechanism or leptoquarks (see, \eg, the recent review in Ref.~\cite{Bernlochner:2021vlv}).

 This study utilizes the purely leptonic tau decay $\taum\to\mun\neut\neumb$ for the reconstruction of the semitauonic \dbtaunu decays, where $D^{(*)}$ stands for a \Dz, a \Dstarp or a \Dstarz meson.
 These decays, hereafter denoted as the signal channels, as well as \dbmunu decays, which serve as the normalization for the determination of the \RDz and \RDst observables, are identified using the visible final states $\Dz\mun$ and \Dstarp\mun.
 Both signal and normalization channels are selected by a common reconstruction procedure, which selects events containing a muon candidate and a $\Dz\to\Km\pip$ candidate with the expected flavor correlation, $\Dz\mun$, from $\bquark\to \cquark$ semileptonic decays.
 The sample is divided into $\Dz\mun$ and \Dstarp\mun samples according to whether the combination of the \Dz with any track in the event forms a \Dstarp candidate with a mass difference $\Delta m < 160 \mevcc$, where $\Delta m$ is the difference between the \Dstarp and \Dz candidate masses.